 Rainbow City Performing Arts envisions a world that promotes healthy attitudes about being lesbian, gay, bisexual, transgender, and allied.

 We are an organization of performance ensembles creating a diverse and inclusive environment for musical expression that promotes the equity and visibility of people in the LGBTQIA+ community.

 Rainbow City Performing Arts was founded as Rainbow City Band in 1998 by Jo-Ann Christen and Scott Lewis, who saw an opportunity to provide a safe, accepting place for lesbian, gay, bisexual, and transgender musicians to participate in Seattle's rich community music scene while expressing themselves openly and honestly.
 That summer, 27 musicians gathered to rehearse and perform in the Seattle Pride Parade.

 Following their summer debut, the group decided to continue performing indoors rather than waiting until the following summer to play again - and RCB became a year-round community music group.
 In 2001, we incorporated as a 501(c)(3) not-for-profit organization focused on adult music education.
 The complementary objectives of providing a welcoming environment for LGBT people and their allies, strengthening individual and ensemble performing skills, and supporting the LGBT community as well as the greater Puget Sound community continue to serve as the foundation of the organization's vision and mission.

 Over time, we have added new performing groups as members and potential members expressed interest in new opportunities.
 In 2002, Purple Passion Swing Band debuted as a big band-sized group playing hits from the heyday of swing.
-In 2006, we added the Renegayde Pep Band to bring fun and energy to community events year round.
+In 2006, we added the Renegayde Pep Band to bring fun and energy to community events year-round.
 In 2008, we marched with a color guard during our marching season, and spinOUT was born.
-And in 2010, we expanded into new territory as we formed Rainbow City Orchestra and welcomed string players into our membership.
+In 2010, we expanded into new territory as we formed Rainbow City Orchestra, which was revived in 2022 after a break.
+During that time we formed Reign City Riot, our pep band to support the OL Reign women's soccer team, part of the NWSL.
+We have ensembles to cover nearly every kind of event!